Jean-MarcHarvengt/VGA_t4/README.md

 1 Description
 ---

-This library offers VGA output to the Teensy4/Teensy4.1 MCU familly.<br>
+This library offers VGA output to the Teensy4/4.1 MCU familly.<br>
-It is inspired from the uVGA library for Teensy3.X of Eric Prevoteau and so uses only few CPU resources.<br>
+It is inspired from the uVGA library for Teensy3.X by Eric Prevoteau and so, uses only few CPU resources.<br>
 It currently support 8bits RGB(RRRGGGBB) as uVGA does but in theory could be extended to 12bits (not tested!)<br>
 The implementation is quite different from the uVGA due to the different infrastructure of the T4 family:<br>